SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 This entire project is just a thin wrapper to [AMF](https://github.com/aml-org/amf) with a test bed.
 Profiles are relatively easy to read through and we encourage everyone to use an existing profile when possible.

 Only your team/cloud/organization can truly know if you need a new profile of if and existing one will suffice.
 Definition discuss it among your key stakeholders if you really need a new profile or if you can use an existing one.
-If you want guidance on this we (SteelArc) are happy to discuss it with you.
+If you want guidance on this we are happy to discuss it with you.

 #### Profile Metadata